Biology

 A dissertation embodying the results and analysis of an original experimental investigation is required for Ph.D. candidates.
 Students in the M.S. program may write a thesis based on a research project (Plan I) or, alternatively, may elect to submit a nonresearch project incorporating a review and analysis of one or more topics of current or historical interest in biology (Plan II).

 Since scientific problems encountered today are multifaceted and require multidisciplinary approaches, students are expected to acquire a broad background in the physical and life sciences.
-Doctoral students must complete formal course work in or have equivalent training related to six of the following seven areas: ecology, physiology, cell biology, developmental biology, genetics, microbiology, and molecular biology.
-Master's students must have competency in five of these life-science areas.
-Each student is also expected to satisfactorily complete a course or sequence in biometry and any advanced courses designated by the student's graduate study committee consistent with the chosen area of specialization.
+Doctoral students must complete formal course work in or have equivalent training related to five of the following nine areas: ecology, evolution, physiology, cell and/or molecular biology, developmental biology and embryology, genetics/molecular genetics, microbiology, organismal biology, and systems/computational biology and bioinformatics.
+Master's students must have competency in four of these life-science areas.
+Each student is also expected to satisfactorily complete a course in statistics and data modeling for biologists and any advanced courses designated by the student's graduate study committee consistent with the chosen area of specialization.

 Examinations